The summer has rolled around so with RIAT round the corner, the wife and I headed down towards Swindon.

 Set in the village of Waddesdon, the story of the manor begins with Ferdinand de Rothschild.

 Born in 1839, Ferdinand came from a powerful banking family, who provided services for monarchs and governments.
-They were known for providing funding for Wellington’s army in the build up to the Battle of Waterloo.
+They were known for providing funding for Wellington’s army in the build-up to the Battle of Waterloo.
 Mayer Amschel who started the business came from a merchant family, but build his business until it was spread across Europe.
-Eventually they changed their name to de Rothschild, after the name of their family home in the 16th century.
+Eventually, they changed their name to de Rothschild, after the name of their family home in the 16th century.

 Ferdinand himself saw lots of Europe growing up.
 He was born in Paris, was raised in Frankfurt and Vienna and fell in love with England when he was visiting his family’s English home.
-After his mother’s death in 1859, he decided to stay in England, and married his wife Evalina in 1865.
+After his mother’s death in 1859, he decided to stay in England and married his wife Evalina in 1865.
 Sadly, Evalina died the following year in childbirth.
 He would never marry again.

-Throughout his life, Ferdinand was known as being a collector of curiosities and would travel Europe to collect arts and pieces to adorn his and his families homes.
+Throughout his life, Ferdinand was known as being a collector of curiosities and would travel to Europe to collect arts and pieces to adorn his and his families homes.
 He was fortunate that in the 1870s and 1880s, many aristocratic families were suffering from the agricultural depression and as a result were selling off family treasures.

 When his father died in 1874, he sold his shares to his business partners and bought the Waddesdon estate.
 There was no house on the estate, as it was a farming estate so Ferdinand set about building a palatial mansion to house himself and his growing collection.
 Construction began in 1877, the Bachelors Wing was completed by 1880 and the manor complete by 1883.